Divorce online: a step by step guide for doing your online divorce application in Australia

 Applying for divorce together

-You’re probably aware of the Hollywood cliche of someone trying to serve divorce papers on some poor ex who can’t let go; the profession process server staking them out so they can pounce on them the moment they let their guard down.
+You’re probably aware of the Hollywood cliche of someone trying to serve divorce papers on some poor ex who can’t let go; the professional process server staking them out so they can pounce on them the moment they let their guard down.
 The reality in Australia in 2018 is that more and more couples are now choosing to apply for divorce jointly.
 In 2010 joint applicants outnumbered sole applicants for the first time in history, so you’re in good company.

 Getting divorced and doing a financial settlement are two different things